 This is where the customer engagement layer and the go-to-market intelligence layer meet, and where ZoomInfo fits.

 That data fuels the GTM Context Graph, which processes 1.5B+ data points daily by combining ZoomInfo's B2B data with your CRM records, conversation transcripts, and behavioral signals.
+The result is an intelligence layer that captures not just what happened in your pipeline, but why deals move or stall.

 "ZoomInfo's not just a contact data company anymore.
 They've built a full system of execution.
 GTM Intelligence actually works the list, writes the outreach, triggers the play, and helps drive predictable growth."
-(Ian Brodie, CEO & Co-Founder, Levanta)
+(Ian Brodie, CEO and Co-Founder, Levanta)

 Ownership and financial stability matter for enterprise buyers